Frequently Asked Questions

 Can you conduct a Work Permit assessment for me?

 Mandelbaum Immigration Lawyers can conduct a Work Permit assessment for you.
-Simply provide us with your name, email address and phone number by filling out our comment card, or by emailing us at firstname.lastname@example.org, and our office will contact you to arrange a consultation with a lawyer.
+Simply provide us with your name, email address and phone number by emailing us at firstname.lastname@example.org, and our office will contact you to arrange a consultation with a lawyer.